DearShervin/DearShervin/README.md

 - 🌱 I’m currently learning **TensorFlow, MATLAB and R**

-- 💡I'm Interested in Natural Language Processing.
+- 💡I'm Interested in Natural Language Processing

 - 📫 How to reach me **sherviniranaghideh@gmail.com**